daisy/pipeline/cli/README.md

 Script commands:

         zedai-to-epub3             Transforms a ZedAI (DAISY 4 XML) document into an EPUB 3 publication. dtbook-to-zedai            Transforms DTBook XML into ZedAI XML. dtbook-to-html             Transforms DTBook XML into HTML.
         nimas-fileset-validator    Validate a NIMAS Fileset.
 Supports inclusion of MathML. zedai-to-html              Transforms ZedAI XML (ANSI/NISO Z39.98-2012 Authoring and Interchange) into HTML. daisy3-to-epub3            Transforms a DAISY 3 publication into an EPUB 3 publication. html-to-epub3              Transforms an (X)HTML document into an EPUB 3 publication. dtbook-to-epub3            Converts multiple dtbooks to epub3 format daisy202-to-epub3          Transforms a DAISY 2.02 publication into an EPUB3 publication. dtbook-validator           Validates DTBook documents.
 Supports inclusion of MathML.

 General commands:

-        status             Returns the status of the job with id JOB_ID delete             Removes a job from the pipeline results             Stores the results from a job jobs             Returns the list of jobs present in the server log             Stores the results from a job halt             Stops the webservice
+        status           Returns the status of a job delete           Removes a job
+        results          Stores the results from a job jobs             Returns the list of jobs present in the server log              Stores the logs from a job halt             Stops the webservice

 List of global options:                 dp2 help -g